- Having a PCP is important so you can have regular check-ups.

 Your provider may suggest other vaccines if you are not up to date with your immunizations.

 Before traveling abroad to countries in Latin America, Asia, or Africa, find out if you’ll need to get any additional vaccinations.

 What should I do at my first check-up?

 Be open and honest with your health care provider.
-You need to decide if you feel comfortable talking to and sharing information with him/her.
-You also need to ask any questions that you may have.
+You’ll need to decide if you feel comfortable talking to and sharing information with them.
+You’ll also need to ask any questions that you may have.
 Write them down before your appointment, so you don’t forget!
 See how well the provider listens to you and answers them.
 Are you happy with the provider at the end of your visit?

 How do I ask about confidentiality?

 Before or at your first visit with your PCP, ask about confidentiality.
 This is very important and can be hard to bring up.
-Ask if your health care provider will keep information private about your sexual history, contraception, and other worries.
+Ask if your health care provider will keep information private if you want, such as about your sexual history, contraception, and other worries.
 Discuss what your health care provider and you will do when there’s something important, such as a serious illness, depression, or life-threatening condition, which should be shared with your parents or someone else.
-Your provider should bring up the subject but if not, you can start a discussion when you’re about 12-13 years old, or at the first visit.
+Your provider should bring up the subject but if not, you can start a discussion when you’re about 13 years old, or at the first visit.

 Practice some questions to ask your provider, such as:

-- What happens to the bills from my visits here or to a gynecologist in the community?
+- What happens to the bills from my visits?

-- If I’m covered by my parents’ insurance, will they find out about examinations and tests that are done on me?
+- If I’m covered by my parents’ insurance, will they find out about examinations and tests I have?